-2-3 Skill How to Introduce and Model How to Build example, the teacher adds a speech bubble or side note with an explanation.
+2-3 Skill How to Introduce and Model How to Build the consonant is doubled before adding a suffix).
+For each example, the teacher adds a speech bubble or side note with an explanation.
 (For example, drop silent e, change y to i).
 The teacher and students add examples to the chart, including explanations, as needed.
 Use spelling patterns and generalizations (such as word families, position-based spellings, syllable patterns, ending rules, and meaningful word parts) when writing words The teacher demonstrates using concepts taught and applying spelling practices in writing.
 He/she reviews the skill in isolation and models the transfer to writing.
 For example, in isolation, the teacher lists word families, calling attention to the common chunk or rime and changing the beginning sound or onset.
 He/she thinks aloud as he/she models application.
 "I know how to spell past so I can spell blast in my sentence.
 We had a blast on our trip."
 The process is repeated with other spelling generalizations.
 For example, the teacher and students write sentences, spelling words using ending rules appropriately.
 Once spelling patterns and generalizations are taught, the teacher directs students to apply the skill in their writing.
 For example, after the class creates an anchor chart about changing y to i before adding a suffix, a student can use that knowledge and write, I tried my best in the game.
+The students are given independent opportunities to use spelling patterns and generalizations when writing.
+References of previously taught spelling lessons are readily available.
+The teacher expectation is that students will apply the skills taught in isolation to their writing.
+Writing opportunities include daily student work, creating fictional stories in a writing center, writing a book report on a class library text, explaining a math concept, or summarizing a social studies lesson.
 Reference Consult reference materials as needed to check and correct spellings The teacher models writing a short story, thinking aloud her spelling process.
 Some words are known and can be spelled easily.
 The teacher models how to spell unknown words by using reference materials such as a dictionary (printed and/or digital), word wall, or anchor chart.
 The teacher and class practice consulting the reference materials.
 The teacher provides a step by step process of identifying the first letter and then subsequent letters to narrow the search.
 He/she demonstrates using the guide words to target the location of the word to spell.
 Students participate in many writing activities.
 They write responses to specific reading questions.
 They write the results of a science experiment, or they write realistic and fantasy stories.
 In each writing experience, students apply skills taught previously.
 Students consult reference materials, as needed, to check and correct spellings.